-- Troops are made up of a number of patrols. - Troops are typically organized according to the below chart. - Troops typically meet weekly, and have special occasions such as courts of honor where the Scouts are recognized for their achievements. - Troop meetings are run by the senior patrol leader (with the guidance and support of the Scoutmaster). - The Senior Patrol Leader is assisted in various troop functions by other youth leaders, including assistant senior patrol leader, patrol leaders, assistant patrol leaders, troop guides, quartermaster, Scribe, librarian, historian, & bugler. - The troop will participate in-and run-outdoor activities such as hiking, camping, swimming, lifesaving, boating, canoeing, rowing, sailing, water skiing, archery, athletics, sports, fishing, gardening, geology, and wilderness survival. - The troop will also participate in-and run-a large number of academic, career-readiness, and skill-based programs such as first aid, computers, presentation skills, leadership, team building, and so many more ...
+- Troops are single-gender, not co-ed.
+Troops are made up of a number of - Troops are typically organized according - Troops typically meet weekly and have - courts of honor where the Scouts are achievements. - Troop meetings are run by the senior guidance and support of the Scoutmaster).

+to the below chart. special occasions such as recognized for their patrol leader (with the

+- The senior patrol leader is assisted in various troop functions by other youth leaders, including assistant senior patrol leader, patrol leaders, assistant patrol leaders, troop guides, quartermaster, scribe, librarian, historian, & bugler. - The troop will participate in-and run-outdoor activities such as hiking, camping, swimming, lifesaving, boating, canoeing, rowing, sailing, water skiing, archery, athletics, sports, fishing, gardening, geology, and wilderness survival. - The troop will also participate in-and run-a large number of academic, career-readiness, and skill-based programs such as first aid, computers, presentation skills, leadership, team building, and so many more ...